Adding Texture to Your Paint: A Beginner's Guide

 Tools for Applying Texture to Walls Before Painting

-A paint roller is essential for applying texture to large, open wall areas.
-Look for a roller cover with a rough, uneven nap to create peaks and valleys.
-A 1/2-inch nap works well for most texture applications.
+Use a roller with a rough or uneven nap to create peaks and valleys.
+A 1/2-inch nap is versatile for most applications.

 Paintbrush